 A concern many clients have with bank-based advisors is that their contact is temporary, as the bank often rotates staff through various positions.
 Unless your account is of sufficient size, you are not likely to be in contact with a seasoned advisor.
 In addition, many bank branches work on a quota basis and a bonus structure.
-It’s possible that the advice you receive may be geared towards purchasing bank sponsored products and not be truly independent.
+It’s possible that the advice you receive may be geared towards purchasing bank-sponsored products and not be truly independent.

-I believe that when this discussion is all said and done, clients want to be satisfied that their advisors are listening and responding to the client’s own unique financial challenges and aspirations, that the advisor is knowledgeable in the many considerations that impact the client’s financial affairs, and that the advisor is competitive, fair and honest when it comes to charging the client for these various services.
+We believe that when this discussion is all said and done, clients want to be satisfied that their advisors are listening and responding to the client’s own unique financial challenges and aspirations, that the advisor is knowledgeable in the many considerations that impact the client’s financial affairs, and that the advisor is competitive, fair and honest when it comes to charging the client for these various services.